Best Walk-In Tubs of 2025

 A few reviewers on our site mention issues with the mechanics of the tub, and some feel the basin is deeper than it needs to be.
 As Sally from South Carolina put it, the “area around the legs is too big … It takes a long time to get it to where I'm feeling the water where I sit.
 It's too much.”

 Sally said she couldn't close the door by herself: “I didn't have the strength to do it.
 When the company is selling these mostly to seniors or people with disabilities, if they're not able to open and close that door by themselves, then that means they have to have someone help them.
 It almost defeats the purpose of the walk-in tub that they're supposed to be able to get in and out without a problem.”
-Overall, though, Sally would recommend American Standard, she said.
+Overall, though, Sally would recommend American Standard.

 Our pick for quick fill/drain